 The MSF Scientific Days bring together researchers, innovators, and advocates in humanitarian global health to discuss and challenge research from within the sector.

-MSF Scientific Day is on 22 May 2025.
-This annual conference highlights medical research from fragile and conflict-affected settings, bringing together researchers, innovators, and advocates in humanitarian global health.
+MSF Scientific Day is an annual conference in London highlighting medical research from fragile and conflict-affected settings, bringing together researchers, innovators, and advocates in humanitarian global health.

 • stimulate improvement in the delivery and quality of medical care and public health interventions